-Projections of expected labor requirements by job classification are made by managers within the DSM team.
-Labor is allocated to a class of programs it is done on the basis of the weighted value of benefits the program brings to the overall portfolio.
+Projections of expected labor requirements by job classification are made by managers within the DSM team and labor overheads are applied.
+Labor is allocated to programs based on the weighted value of benefits the program brings to the overall portfolio.

-The expectations in 2018 indicate that \$3.7 million of fully loaded labor funding across electric and gas programs in both Washington and Idaho will be required, a 2.2% decrease from the 2017 budget.
-This amount will fund 25 FTE (Full Time Equivalent Employees) spread across 33 different individuals compared to 24.5 FTE spread across 31 individuals in 2017.
+The expectations in 2018 indicate \$3.7 million of fully loaded labor funding across electric and gas programs in both Washington and Idaho, a 2.2% decrease from the 2017 budget.
+This amount will fund 25 FTE (Full Time Equivalent) spread across 33 different individuals compared to 24.5 FTE spread across 31 individuals in 2017.